SHARANU-ULLEGADDI/Propensity_Model/README.md

   <br>The data was analysed to get most of the insights form the data, using pandas and matplotlib to visualize those.

 Step 4: Data preparation for test and train
-  * The coloumns required for training were selected by seeing the crelation between the features and the selected features we split into training and test set using skleaarns train test split.
+  * The coloumns required for training were selected by seeing the crelation between the features and the selected features we split into training and test set using sklearns train test split.
   * The data has been mpormalized so that there will not be outlies effect on the model.

 Step 5: Data Modeling and Validation